AVCTL-II Spring Weekly Recap

 ANDOVER CENTRAL

-The Andover Central baseball and softball teams got Andover Central’s athletic week started Tuesday when they spit doubleheader sweeps with Campus.
-The Jaguar baseball team was able to sweep Campus winning 19-4 and 4-0 but the Lady Jaguar softball team got swept by the Lady Colts, falling 7-1 and 5-3.
-The Lady Jaguar soccer team also lost its match at Newton 2-1 on Tuesday.
-The Andover Central track teams hosted a meet on Thursday where both Andover Central teams finished in 2nd place.
-The Jaguar boys finished in 2nd with 138 points while the Lady Jaguars finished in 2nd with 141 points.
-The Jaguar baseball team got swept by Eisenhower 5-0 and 5-4 on Thursday.
+The Andover Central baseball and softball teams opened AVCTL II action on Tuesday with positive notes as they both scored doubleheader sweeps against Arkansas City.
+The Jaguar baseball team won by scores of 7-6 and 16-1 while the Lady Jaguar softball team won by counts of 4-3 and 6-1.
+The Lady Jaguar soccer team scored a 4-3 win at Salina South on Tuesday and repeated that feat on Thursday when they kicked their way to a 2-0 win at Hutchinson.
+The Andover Central track teams got in action on Friday at Augusta where the Jaguar boys finished in 5th place with 49 points while the Lady Jaguars won the team championship with 92 points.
+The Jaguar baseball team kept its winning streak alive on Friday when it swept a doubleheader from Salina Central, winning 8-5 and 10-4 while the Lady Jaguar softball split its AVCTL II doubleheader with Salina Central, winning the opener 13-3, but dropping the nightcap 3-0.

 ARKANSAS CITY